 One way to explore your data is to ask a question and let Power BI Q&A give you an answer, in the form of a visualization.
 Q&A cannot be used to add content to a report -- only to add content, in the form of tiles, to dashboards.

 Q&A looks for an answer in the dataset(s) connected to the dashboard.
 A connected dataset is one that has at least one tile pinned to that dashboard.

 As soon as you start to type your question, Q&A takes you to the Q&A page.
 As you type, Q&A helps you ask the right question and find the best answer with rephrasings, autofill, suggestions, and more.
 When you have a visualization (answer) you like, pin it to your dashboard.
 For more information, see Q&A in Power BI.

 The icons in the top right corner are your resources for settings, notifications, downloads, getting help, and providing feedback to the Power BI team.
 Select the double arrow to open the dashboard in Full screen mode.

 It's not always easy to figure out which dashboard is active.
 The dashboard title appears on the dashboard view page, on the Q&A page, in report Editing View and report Reading View, and when you open a dataset.

 The app launcher is designed to help you get to your Office 365 apps.

 Selecting this returns you to the dashboard that you viewed most recently.

 This area of the workspace contains icons for interacting with the dashboard.
-Besides add widget and share dashboard selecting the ellipses reveals options for duplicating, printing, and refreshing the dashboard and more.
+Besides Add tile, Favorite and Share selecting the ellipses reveals options for duplicating, printing, and refreshing the dashboard and more.

 More questions?
 Try the Power BI Community